Insight

 Casting a lens on Milton Keynes' growth

 It’s now over 18 months since I last wrote about the growth of Milton Keynes.
-At that time Milton Keynes Council were consulting on their MK Futures Strategy for 2050, which was adopted by the Council in December 2020.
+At that time, Milton Keynes Council was consulting on its MK Futures Strategy for 2050, which was adopted by the council in December 2020.

 Approaching a year from adoption, it is worth reflecting on the plan making process and those factors which may affect the delivery of the aspirations for future growth in the area.